Patrick John Murdoch: Career in Australia

 In 1884, Murdoch moved to Melbourne, Australia, to take up the post of minister at the West Melbourne Presbyterian Church within the Presbyterian Church of Victoria.
 The parish had been without a minister for two years, with West Melbourne seeing a decline in its population as it transitioned from a residential to commercial area.
 Along with his wife and children, he was accompanied by his parents and four younger siblings.
 His father died only weeks after their arrival.

 After three years at West Melbourne Presbyterian Church, Murdoch was called to Trinity Church, Camberwell, where he served from 1887 to 1928.
 He also served as moderator of the Presbyterian Church of Victoria in 1898–99 and moderator general of the Presbyterian Church of Australia in 1905–06.

 Murdoch was clerk of the presbytery of Melbourne South from 1896 to 1920.
 During the Ronald v Harper slander and libel case in 1909, he refused to produce a letter which was in the presbytery's possession, and spent a night in gaol for contempt of court.
 William Gray Dixon suggested some 20 years later that this incident demonstrated how the Presbyterian Church of Australia "maintains her traditional spirit of independence".

-He died on 1 July 1940 at age 90 in Hawthorn, Victoria.
+Personal life

-Family
+In 1882, Murdoch married Annie Brown, with whom he had four sons and one daughter; one son predeceased him.
+His children included journalist Keith Arthur Murdoch and World War I veteran Ivon Murdoch.

-In June 1882 he married Annie Brown (1856–1945) at Longhaven House in Cruden near Aberdeen.
-Their five sons included Sir Keith Arthur Murdoch (father of Rupert Murdoch) and World War I veteran Ivon Murdoch.
+Murdoch died on 1 July 1940 in Hawthorn, Victoria, aged 90.